AprilWei001/NIM/README.md

 The annotation is non-overlapping, meaning that SNPs are partitioned into combinations of annotation, hence each SNP belongs to one and only one annotation.

-For example, in a file named with 'nol.anc.maf.annot', there are 10 annotations total (2 ancestry * 5 maf), with the Neanderthal ancestry into 5 maf bins, and modern human ancestry into 5 maf bins. *An exception is '.anc.maf.ld' annotation which should have 2*5*5 = 50 non-overlapping bins, but because there are few high MAF Neanderthal SNPs and low LD-score Neanderthal SNPs, some bins are empty or near empty, hence we remove the bins with smaller than 30 SNPs in them.
+For example, in a file named with 'nol.anc.maf.annot', there are 10 annotations total (2 ancestry * 5 maf), with the Neanderthal ancestry into 5 maf bins, and modern human ancestry into 5 maf bins.

 Annotation  with confident NIM: `writeAnnotOri.m`, output 'allOri.nol.anc.annot', 'allOri.nol.anc.maf.annot', 'allOri.nol.anc.ld.annot'